 We began with old magazines.
 We looked for interesting words to cut out and keep in the word jars.

-I love to read with sticky notes to jot down favorite words.
-These words can be looked up in the dictionary and add to your word collection, too.
+We’re reading with sticky notes to jot down favorite words, too.
+These words can be looked up in the dictionary and added to your word collection, too.
+Not only that, but it will get kids thinking metacognitively and prepare them for annotating texts later on in school.

 Word Play Activities